Ismaelc78/Getting-and-Cleaning-Data-Project/README.md

 ----------------------------------------------------------------

-**Read in X-train , y_train, and subject for the Train set. txt = tab delimited text.**
+**Read in X-train , Y_train, and subject for the Train set. txt = tab delimited text.**

 **Use (..sep = "  ", ...) to separate the values into their own column. **